 First Transference of HIV Virus to People

 We do not definitely know how exactly the HIV virus is transmitted from non-human primates to humans, but there are certain hypotheses involving an African common practice of slaying and butchering chimps for their meat, which was then sold at numerous markets in various cities around Africa.
-People would buy it, and would get a simpler form of virus which is not harmful to people or to chimps, called SIV, simian immunodeficiency virus, but it evolved over time and became the most horrible disease and a grave danger for humans.
+People would buy it and would get a simpler form of the virus which is not harmful to people or to chimps, called SIV, simian immunodeficiency virus, but it evolved over time and became the most horrible disease and a grave danger for humans.
 The strain that is the main guilty perpetrator for spreading AIDS dates back to the time between 1915 – 1949, according to the tissue samples taken in Zaire sometime around 1959.
 From a few different SIV transfers, from non-human primates to people, there arose three groups of HIV-1 and a few groups of less known HIV-2, which is a horrible fact in itself.